michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 on your own so that you have a sense of the problem and you will have include what you have done so far in your question.
 You then need to think about the question, which is still part of the problem solving process as you might still be able to solve the problem on your own as you restate the problem for someone else.
 Then you need to write your question, and of course proof read it!
-As one of my professors used to say, you only write, when you re-write.
+As one my professors used to say, you only write, when you re-write.

 A good question must clearly and concisely communicate:
 - Context